juanlucasl/is-lm-model/README.md

 # IS-LM Model App

-This App draws an IS (Investment-Savings) function and an LM (Liquidity-Money) function, and see how changes in investment, public expenditure, taxes, and money supply affect them.
+This App draws an IS (Investment-Savings) function and an LM (Liquidity-Money) function, and shows how changes in investment, public expenditure, taxes, and money supply affect them.

 ![Example GIF showing how to use the app](usage.gif)